Contact (1978 film): Plot

+During a beautiful summer day a painter walks around countryside.
+He stops by a butterfly thinking that some people would kill it to add to their collection, but the painter smiles and lets it fly away.
+Similarly, the painter watches a bird, but instead of capturing it, he lets it fly away as well.
+Going over a hill the painter finds a picturesque pond, and being extremely happy rushes towards it to have a rest next to the water.

-A painter leaves the town and walks around countryside.
-While he is resting on the grass, humming the melody of Speak Softly Love, a large spaceship lands near him.
+While he is resting on the grass, humming the tune of Speak Softly Love, a large spaceship lands near him.
 An alien exits the spaceship, photographs the environment and tries to contact the painter by changing his appearance to resemble nearby animals and objects and by touching him.
-The painter is frightened and tries to run away, but becomes tired, falls from a cliff and lies on the ground, imagining that the alien is going to lock him in a cage and torture him.
-The alien approaches the painter and tries to hum the same melody that the painter hummed earlier, but makes some mistakes.
-The painter understands that the alien is friendly, teaches him the correct melody, and they walk away together hand in hand.
+The painter is frightened and tries to run away losing his belongings one by one (boots, hat, scarf, smoking pipe and paints), but falls from a cliff and hurts his leg.
+The alien picks up the items in order to return them to the painter.
+But the painter thinks that the alien is going to lock him in a cage and torture as some people do with animals.

+Unable to move further because of his hurt leg, the painter covers his head with his hands, ready to accept his fate.
+The alien approaches the painter and tries to hum the same tune that the painter hummed earlier, but makes some mistakes.
+The painter understands that the alien is friendly, tries to teach him how to hum the tune, and they walk away together hand in hand.

 The film has no dialogue in any language.
 All communication is made using music, gestures and gazes; the alien also tries to communicate by shapeshifting.
 Director Vladimir Tarasov explored this theme of universal communication in his other films; he considered animation "the Esperanto of all mankind".